pavelkomarov/exportify/README.md

 [![Build Status](http://img.shields.io/travis/pavelkomarov/exportify.svg?style=flat)](https://travis-ci.org/pavelkomarov/exportify)

 This is a hard fork of [the original Exportify repo](https://github.com/watsonbox/exportify).
 I've simplified the code, gotten rid of the old tests, set up automatic deployment to github pages, fixed a bug parsing bug, and enhanced the set of features.

+Note: Because I'm interested in genre information, and genre lives in the artist JSON, I have to make server queries not only for the list of playlists and chunks of (100 at a time) songs from those lists, but also one call for each artist.
+If your music tastes are like mine, then this causes the script to hit the ceiling pretty fast, and you'll see the rate-limiting error message.
+But, the browser is actually caching those packets, so if you rerun the script (wait a few seconds and click the button again) a few times, it keeps filling in its missing pieces until it succeeds.

 <a href="https://pavelkomarov.com/exportify/app"><img src="screenshot.png"/></a>